Scroll to continue

 Ants: Tiny Creatures, Big Lives

-Ants: Tiny Creatures, Big Lives will bring visitors eye to eye with nature’s minuscule and marvelous super-insects.
+Ants: Tiny Creatures, Big Lives brings visitors eye to eye with nature’s minuscule and marvelous super-insects.
 For every person on Earth, there are 2.5 million ants.

 Guests begin their journey by walking through a scaled-up ant tunnel.
-As they emerge, they will be greeted with a five-foot-long model of a giant Amazonian ant.
-This model will illustrate the fine details of ant anatomy like compound eyes, serrated mandibles, and venomous stingers.
-Smaller models will showcase the tremendous diversity of ants pointing out features like the scissor-like mandibles of leaf-cutter ants, the pincher-like mandibles of army ant soldiers and the loss of eyes in some subterranean ant species.
+As they emerge, they are greeted with a five-foot-long model of a giant Amazonian ant.
+The model illustrates the fine details of ant anatomy like compound eyes, serrated mandibles, and venomous stingers.
+Smaller models showcase the tremendous diversity of ants pointing out features like the scissor-like mandibles of leaf-cutter ants, the pincher-like mandibles of army ant soldiers and the loss of eyes in some subterranean ant species.

 Activities abound in Ants: Tiny Creatures, Big Lives.
-Children will be invited to use a giant slot machine-like spinner to select heads, midsections, and rear sections to create their own ant species, choosing adaptations like leaf-slicing mandibles, protective spines, or venomous stingers to help their ant survive different environments.
-Chemical communication in ants will be brought to life with a smell-based interactive, highlighting the range of odors ants use to mark trails, raise alarms, and ward off enemies.
-A towering “Sting Meter” will help guests visualize the pain level of various ant stings, ranging from the mild heat of a fire ant to the debilitating punch of the bullet ant.
+Children are invited to use a giant slot machine-like spinner to select heads, midsections, and rear sections to create their own ant species, choosing adaptations like leaf-slicing mandibles, protective spines, or venomous stingers to help their ant survive different environments.
+Chemical communication in ants is brought to life with a smell-based interactive, highlighting the range of odors ants use to mark trails, raise alarms, and ward off enemies.
+A towering “Sting Meter” helps guests visualize the pain level of various ant stings, ranging from the mild heat of a fire ant to the debilitating punch of the bullet ant.

 During the exhibition, the Bruce Museum will offer an array of exciting events including presentations from real entomologists, an insect-themed Museum Movers class, related films, tours and activities for groups of all ages, and an insect-themed Night at the Museum.